 - Plan vegan or vegetarian appetisers and nibbles.
 With a full dinner afterwards, lighter meat-free appetisers are often preferred to sausages, smoked salmon or ham anyway.

 - Choose a small turkey or ham, which you know has been raised to high welfare standards, from an organic farm.
 Provenance rather than size is key.
-The meat will be so much tastier than cheap supermarket options.
+The meat will be so much tastier than cheaper supermarket options.

 - Skip the meat-based trimmings and serve extra vegetables instead.